e-abdi/Open-Source-Glider/Sensors/Acoustics.rst

 Multibeam
 --------------------

 These systems use hundreds of beams to get a three dimensional mapping of both seabed and the water column.
+They are very power-hungry and need accurate positioning therefore are not really suitable for gliders.

 Side-scan sonar
 --------------------